 SF State California Promise Program

 SF State California Promise is a two-year pledge program for incoming undergraduate transfer students.
-The goal of the program is to provide student participants with resources and guidance to assist them in completing their bachelor's degree within two years.
-Benefits of the program include priority registration for classes, and specialized educational planning support.
+The program provides student participants with resources and guidance to assist them in completing their bachelor's degree within two years.
+Program benefits include priority registration for classes and specialized educational planning support.

-PLEASE NOTE: The SF State California Promise Program is not affiliated with the California Promise Grant (formerly Board of Governors' Fee Waiver) offered through the California Community Colleges system.
-There is no financial aid associated with the SF State California Promise Program, and participation in the program does not impact a student's SF State admission status.
+PLEASE NOTE: SF State California Promise is not affiliated with the California Promise Grant (formerly Board of Governors' Fee Waiver) offered through the California Community Colleges system.
+There is no financial aid associated with the SF State California Promise Program, and program participation does not impact a student's SF State admission status.

 In order to apply to the program, students must meet the following requirements:

-• Incoming SF State transfer student.
-First semester at SF State will be Spring 2024.
+• Incoming SF State transfer student who's first semester will be Fall 2024.

-• Accepted in a SF State approved ADT pathway (See a list of approved ADT pathways)
+• Major in an SF State approved ADT pathway (See SF State approved ADT pathways)

 • Qualify for California residency or AB 540

-Students can only apply to the SF State California Promise program at the start of their first semester at SF State.
-Applications open up a couple months before the semester starts and are accepted through the third week of classes every Fall and Spring Semester.
+Students can only apply to the SF State California Promise program at the start of their first semester at SF State

 Once accepted in the program, students must maintain the following requirements to remain eligible: